s10wen/kapow-skeleton/README.md

 If you run into trouble with permissions, you may need to prefix the above with `sudo` e.g. `sudo npm install`

 **6)** Run `composer create-project` to install WordPress along with any plugins or requirements defined in the `composer.json` file.
-The composer file that comes with this build is pretty stripped back, but for a more comprehensive composer file that includes plugins and mu-plugins take a look at [MKDO Default Composer File](https://github.com/mkdo/mkdo-default-composer-file).
+The composer file that comes with this build is pretty stripped back, but for a more comprehensive composer file that includes plugins and mu-plugins take a look at [MKDO Common Composer Dependencies](https://github.com/mkdo/mkdo-common-composer-dependencies).

 Once WordPress has been installed, navigate to `build` and rename `local-config-sample.php` to `local-config.php`.
 This contains your local database connection settings for Vagrant and overrides `wp-config.php`.